 There is a direct correlation between increased investment in the rail network and enhanced safety performance.
 Record spending — approximately $780 billion between 1980 and 2022 — help freight railroads make a safe network safer.
 Railroads invest more than 39 cents from every revenue dollar back between 1980 and 2022 into the rail network — making it one of the most capital-extensive industries.
 On average, freight railroads spend six times more on capital expenditures as a percentage of revenue than the average U.S. manufacturer.

 Railroads comply with federal regulations as well as industry-wide and railroad-specific operating procedures to ensure safe operations.
 Industry and railroad-specific procedures cover employee training, train speeds, inspections, rail yard practices and locomotive operation.

-Federal regulations from various agencies, including FRA and PHMSA, dictate safety practices in areas, such as placement of railcars carrying certain commodities in the train “consist,” hazmat routes, inspection of equipment and track, speed restrictions and more.
-While federal regulations dictate the frequency of inspections, railroads often inspect their infrastructure with greater regularity than required by the federal government.
+Federal regulations from various agencies, including the FRA and the Pipeline & Hazardous Materials Safety Administration (PHMSA), dictate safety practices in areas such as placement of railcars carrying certain commodities in the train “consist,” hazmat routes, an inspection of equipment and track, speed restrictions and more.
+While federal regulations dictate the frequency of inspections, railroads often inspect their infrastructure with greater regularity than the federal government requires.

 Freight railroads have a fundamental commitment to the safety of the communities they serve all across the country.
-Working with industry and government partners, railroads help train tens of thousands of emergency responders each year and actively collaborate with local officials on emergency response plans in the rare event of an incident.
-Emergency response agencies can, upon request, receive confidential information on the hazardous materials moving through their communities.
+Working with industry and government partners, railroads help train tens of thousands of emergency responders each year and actively collaborate with local officials on emergency response plans in the event of an incident.
+Emergency response agencies can, upon request, receive confidential information on the hazmat moving through their communities.